-OpenVMS Hardcopy Documentation
+OpenVMS Hardcopy Documentation Sets

 VSI is in the process of updating the OpenVMS Hardcopy documentation set; availability is TBD.
-The VSI OpenVMS Alpha download website contains the documents you need to get started with the OpenVMS Alpha operating system.
+The VSI OpenVMS Media Kit contains the documents you need to get started with the latest version of the OpenVMS operating system.